AliceWonderMiscreations/Groovytar/README.md

   In Noongar Dreamtime Mythology, it was a Waugal that created the major rivers in their part of Australia.

+* __Neo-Druid Awen__
+  Awen is a Celtic symbol showing three rays.
+The Neo-Druid version of this symbol often has three circles on the outside containing three dots and three rays, and is frequently used to represent masculine energy, feminine energy, and the balance between them.

 There will eventually be 32 glyphs.

 ### Small Size Variant